-Reality

-Emission reductions or removals must be proven and certified.
+Reality Emission reductions or removals must be proven and certified.

-Additionality

-Project results must be additional and would not occur without project funding.

-Measurability

-The volume of emission reductions or removals must be measurable.

-Verifiability

-Emission removal or reduction must undergo continuous auditing.

-Permanence

-Projects must ensure measures to prevent emissions from reoccurring.

-Uniqueness

-Projects must not be registered under multiple standards, and multiple parties cannot claim the same reduction or removal.
+Additionality Project results must be additional and would not occur without project funding.
+Measurability The volume of emission reductions or removals must be measurable.
+Verifiability Emission removal or reduction must undergo continious auditing.
+Permanence Projects must ensure measures to prevent emissions from reoccurring.
+Uniqueness Projects must not be registered under multiple standards, and multiple parties cannot claim the reduction or removal.

-AS Tallinn Airport is obligated by public procurement laws and cannot freely choose which company or projects to participate in.

-Risk analysis

-outlines table three perspectives on associated risks, the company considering the risks confirms the goal to achieve carbon neutrality and climate neutrality.
+Risk analysis The table outlines three perspectives on associated risks, the company considering the risks confirms the goal to achieve carbon neutrality and climate neutrality.